 The rule that insurance proceeds generally are not income under the FreedomTax, would not apply to payments under government programs simply labeled as insurance, unless they were structured as insurance programs.
 The beneficiary, therefore, must make payments into the program in the form of insurance premiums, such as in the case of Medicare.

 How would welfare programs be treated?

 All welfare payments, such as for food stamps and housing allowances, are income and therefore would be subject to 10% at-source taxation under the no-exception principles of the FreedomTax.
-Congress could gross-up those welfare payments for the 10% income tax to be imposed (thus making the gross-up part of the welfare budget).
+Congress could gross-up those welfare payments for the 10% income tax to be imposed (thus making the gross-up part of the welfare budget with no effect on the overall Government budget), so that there would be no diminution in benefits to welfare recipients.
 This would be the proper course to follow rather than writing into the tax law a special tax break to exempt this income from taxation.
 The FreedomTax is based upon the no-exception taxation of all income, assuring that all income bears its fair share of the income tax burden.
 One tax break leads to yet another.
 The income tax system should not serve as a breeding ground for ever-more tax breaks and ultimately resulting in higher tax rates.

 Why won’t capital gains be taxed under the FreedomTax?

 Capital gains are not income.
 It’s a misnomer to call them “gains” or “income.”
 They are due to an increase in the value of property already owned and present before its being sold or exchanged for other property of the same value (the so-called taxable event).
 That sale or exchange transaction itself does not increase the owner’s wealth nor does it amount to an in-flow of income.
 The taxing of capital gains is akin to property taxation of one’s assets and wealth.